-The Cyprus Tax Department (CTD) provides taxpayers with the TAXISnet System so that they can submit their tax returns (declarations) electronically, as most of the taxes (VAT and direct taxes) shall be filed electronically by law.

-Taxpayers register on the TAXISnet System with initial credentials provided by the CTD which they are required to modify upon the first login.
+The Cyprus Tax Department (CTD) provides taxpayers with the TAXISnet System so that they can submit their tax returns (declarations) electronically, as most of the taxes (Individual Income Tax, Corporate Income Tax, Withholding Taxes for rents, interests and dividends, PAYE etc) shall be filed electronically by law.
+Taxpayers register for the TAXISnet System with initial credentials provided by the CTD which are required to modify upon the first login.
 The same applies to representatives, who are acting on behalf of the taxpayers after taxpayers' confirmation.
 Tax returns can be submitted and modified, depending on a series of criteria, whereas the statement of return submission can be used by the taxpayers as a certificate for own use.
 The TAXISnet System is user friendly and keeps in line with the legislation and taxpayers' compliance obligations thanks to a series of controls, rules and calculation which apply while filing a tax return.

-Tax Portal
+्रिक Tax Portal

-In a spirit of modernisation and digitalisation, the CTD launched the Tax Portal in July 2020.
+In a spirit of modernization and digitalization, the CTD launched the Tax Portal in July 2020.
 The Tax Portal is an intermediary eService offered to the taxpayers for debt management purposes, which is gradually being populated with additional functions.
 Taxpayers are able to login to the Tax Portal with their TAXISnet account credentials in order to submit their self-assessed taxes, for debt tracking and to get statements of arrears and payments.
+In addition, starting in 2023 taxpayers can pay their tax obligations while being redirected from the Tax Portal to their internet banking or credit card services.

-Tax For All Portal
+Tax For All Integrated System S